Best practices for IT teams using Jira Service Desk

 To start, identify the most common and urgent IT tasks for your service desk.
 Doublecheck that there's a corresponding request type for each of these.

-Go to Project settings > Request types to view or edit your service catalog.
 The entries there appear in your customer portal.

 The IT Service Desk template comes pre-loaded with request types:

 - Get a guest wifi account